Reading room opening hours are 8.00 a.m. – 4.00 p.m., Catalogue room 8.00 a.m. – 2.00 p.m.

 - Author (alphabet) catalogue – for materials up to the year 1990;

 - Catalogue of cartographic materials;

-- Catalogue of special libraries – for libraries donated prior to 1990.
+- Catalogue of particular libraries – for libraries received prior to 1990.

-- SANUBIB – internal electronic catalogue of all types of material, kept between 1990 and 2012; accessible solely in the SANU Library;
+- SANUBIB – an internal electronic catalogue of all types of records and materials kept between 1990 – 2012, available exclusively at the SASA Library

-- COBISSANU (линк) – electronic catalogue of all types of material, accessible on the Internet; kept since 2012;
+- COBISSANU (link) – an electronic catalogue of all types of records and materials, available online, kept since 2012;